 Film Scoring Courses

-This class will compose and produce a complete score for a feature length film of the silent era.
-The final composed score will receive a full studio recording, and be performed live with the film in a performance at a local theater in the final weeks of the term.
-The students will each score, arrange, orchestrate and conduct the music for a reel (12-15 minutes) of the film, using thematic material provided by, and under the guidance of, the instructor.
-The recording of the final score will be dubbed to the film and will become an available, and archived, item for further distribution or broadcast, in a Berklee-based series of silent film scores (The Berklee Silent Film Score series).
-Admission to the class is highly limited, and interested students must submit examples of their work for consideration for acceptance into the class.
+This is the first semester of a 2-semester course sequence, admission to which is highly limited.
+Admitted students must take both FS-P484 in fall and FS-485 in spring, and must either have passed or taken COND-361 concurrently in the spring semester.
+This class will begin the composition of a complete score for a feature length film of the silent era.
+The final composed score will be performed live with the film in a performance at a local theater in the final weeks of the spring term.
+The students will each score, arrange, orchestrate and conduct the music for a reel (12-15 minutes) of the film, using thematic material provided by and under the guidance of the instructor.

 In parallel with a student's development as a modern composer, arranger, and orchestrator, this course will develop his/her skills in emulating a live orchestra through effective use of software technologies.
 These skill areas include performance techniques (tracking), editing, automation (real-time and edited), mixing, production, and the creation of work templates.